-You have the ability to accept or decline cookies.
+You can accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you choose to decline cookies, you may not be able to fully experience the interactive features of the website.
-Intech keeps track of the pages you visit in order to determine what portion of the website is the most popular or most used.
+Intech keeps track of the pages you visit to determine what portion of the website is the most popular or most used.
 This data is used to deliver customized content and promotions within the website to users whose behavior indicates that they are interested in a particular subject area.
 For more information about deleting or blocking cookies, please visit: www.allaboutcookies.org.

-Analytics and customization cookies: These cookies collect information that is used either in aggregate form to help us understand how our website, is being used or how effective our marketing campaigns are, or to help us customize our website for you.
+Analytics and customization cookies: These cookies collect information that is used either in aggregate form to help us understand how our website is being used, how effective our marketing campaigns are, or to help us customize our website for you.

-Flash cookies and other third-party tracking technologies: The Adobe Flash Player (and similar applications) use technology to remember settings, preferences and usage similar to browser cookies but these are managed through a different interface than the one provided by your Web browser.
+Flash cookies and other third-party tracking technologies: The Adobe Flash Player (and similar applications) use technology to remember settings, preferences, and usage like browser cookies but these are managed through a different interface than the one provided by your Web browser.
 This technology creates locally stored objects that are often referred to as “Flash cookies.”
 Intech does not use Flash cookies.
-We do not have access or control over these third party tracking technologies.
+We do not have access to or control over these third-party tracking technologies.

-Persistent cookies: These cookies remain on a visitor’s device for the period of time specified in the cookie.
-On the date specified in the expiration, the cookie will be removed from the visitor’s disk unless deleted before by the visitor.
+Persistent cookies: These cookies remain on a visitor’s device for the period specified in the cookie.
+On the date specified in the expiration, the cookie will be removed from the visitor’s disk unless deleted by the visitor previously.

 Log files: We may collect demographic information, such as your postal code, age, gender, preferences, interests, and favorites using log files that are not associated with your name or other personal information.
 There is also information about your computer hardware and software that is automatically collected by us.
 This information can include your IP address, browser type, domain names, internet service provider (ISP), the files viewed on our site (e.g., HTML pages, graphics, etc.), operating system, clickstream data, access times and referring website addresses.
 This information is used by Intech to provide general statistics regarding use of the website.
 For these purposes, we do link this automatically collected data to Personal Information such as name, email address, address, and phone number.